The-Bioinformatics-Group/kordia_pathway_analysis/README.md

 unique genes there were several new pathways.
 In order to analyze the viability of the results I chose a new pathway at random, found the gene name and ran a BLASTp analysis with the AA sequence on UniProt, NCBI and hamap.expasys.org to see what they would return.
+The AA sequence is at the end of this entry.
 I chose the hamap website because I used the hamap HMM database to annotate from first, my idea was that I would possibly find the same gene on the hamap webserver.